hemanthk92/IDD-Fa18-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**
+In the code they define the int noteDurations[] = {4, 8, 8, 4, 4, 4, 4, 4};.
+We would need to double the values in this array
+to double the speed.
+The noe duration is 1 divided by these numbers so increasing the values reduces the duration.
 **b.
 What song is playing?**
+It plays the star wars theme song!!
+The jedi will return!!!
+And destroy the sith lord!!

 ## Part E. Make your own timer